Join our community of websites already using SEOJuice to automate the boring SEO work.

 | Priority for local SEO? | High | Helpful, but secondary |

 A practical note: you don't need hundreds of citations.
 You need accurate, consistent listings on the right platforms and zero conflicting data.
 I'd rather a client have 25 perfect citations than 200 inconsistent ones.
-The dental practice had only 23 listings total after cleanup — fewer than before, because we removed some duplicate and low-quality ones.
-But those 23 were all perfectly consistent, and it was enough.
+The dental practice had 23 listings total after cleanup (fewer than before, because we removed duplicates and low-quality entries), and those 23 were all perfectly consistent.
+It was enough.

 Not all citations carry equal weight.
 Here's how I prioritize them for clients, starting with the highest impact: